Silly sounding question, but it is not as silly as it sounds.

 Cone of vision and attitude… change one, and the other changes.
 Change both and your life changes

-How do you change your past: your cone of vision and your attitude?
+How do you change your cone of vision and your attitude in the past?

-I have already cleaned up my past quite extensively, and besides that, it is very difficult to do this “surgery” of the past in your lonesome: it is very useful to be heard: it keeps you slipping back into the same narrow cone of vision, and into the same skewed attitude you had then.
+I have already cleaned up my past quite extensively.
+It is very difficult to do this cleanup of the past in your lonesome: it is very useful to be heard or you’ll keep slipping back into the same narrow cone of vision, and into the same skewed attitude you had then.
 I see some of my students do that, week after week after week… and are ‘blissfully’ ignorant that they are doing it.

-One latest series of experiments is through watching a series of movies on serial murderers, and the FBI agents that profile and catch them. (the series is called Criminal Minds, and many years worth are available on Netflix.)
+One latest series of experiments is through watching a series of movies on serial murderers, and the FBI agents who profile and catch them. (the series is called Criminal Minds on Netflix.)

 The opportunity to watch these “profilers” get the childhood, the stressors, the circumstances of the criminals is the “training” I watch to learn how to expand your cone of visions.

-And the second part: include the criminal in the field of humans for whom I can have understanding, appreciation, and compassion for them, regardless of what they did… i.e. turn hate, disgust, fear, the usual skewing filters into something else… is all the training I need to develop my capacity to change my attitude.
+And the second part: include the criminal in the field of humans so I can have understanding, appreciation, and compassion for them, regardless of what they did… i.e. turn hate, disgust, fear, the usual skewing filters into something else… This is some of the training I’ve needed to develop my capacity to change my attitude.